Sports and Exercise for blind and partially sighted people

 Have we missed anything you were looking for?
 Let us know!
 Email us at firstname.lastname@example.org.

 RSBC and partners run a wide range of different sports sessions over the course of a year.
 This includes health and well-being groups, as well as lots of inclusive activities organised by our partners.
-Find out what is on offer in your area.
+Find out what is on offer by going to our calendar of activities.

 Archery is a great sport for blind and partially sighted young people to get involved in, as it can easily be altered to for sight impaired people to play.
 There are loads of archery clubs around the country that support accessible archery that welcome players of any standard.